Shankhaprakshalana – Yogic Intestinal Cleanse

 Choice of content and preparation of the diet.

-If you are in doubt as to what you can eat during the diet period, then do a little experiment and ask yourself whether you would give it to a baby.
+If you are in doubt as to what you can eat during the diet period, ask yourself whether you would give it to a baby.
 If you wouldn't, then don't eat it until after the diet.

-A diet of boiled vegetables and grains may sound a little bit boring to some, but you can make interesting food by just using your imagination.
-Already after a couple of days, you can begin to season the food with a tiny bit of herbs, but not strong spices, such as chillies, curry, ginger and the like.
-Herbal seasoning can be enjoyed in limited quantities, as your taste buds have been awakened from a slumber.
+A diet of boiled vegetables and grains may sound boring, but you can make interesting food by using your imagination.
+After a couple of days, you can begin to season the food with a small amount of herbs, but not strong spices, such as chili, curry, ginger and the like.

-At our city schools and weekend retreats, we end the intestinal cleansing by going through the diet.
-On the longer retreats at Haa Retreat Center, it is easy as the food is served for you.
+At our city schools and weekend retreats, we end the intestinal cleanse by going through the diet.
+When joining a longer retreat at Håå Retreat Center, you will be served the proper food, so you don’t have to think about the diet yourself.

 The body has regained its original sensitivity

-When you expand your menu after the diet period, bear in mind the body's increased sensitivity, which perhaps means that you don't need to eat the same as before.
-Be attentive to the body's signals.
-After the intestinal cleansing, it is easier than at other times to change one's eating habits.
+After the diet period, bear in mind the body's increased sensitivity.
+You may not feel the same need for stimulants like coffee or sugar.
+Pay attention to the body's signals.
+After the intestinal cleanse, it is easier than at other times to change one's eating habits.
 It can also be a good time to stop smoking, as many lose the desire for the smoke following the process.

-It is simpler because there is no diet to observe afterwards, and only six to eight glasses of saltwater are drunk.
-The same exercises are done after every second glass.
+It is simpler because there is no diet to observe afterwards, and only six to eight glasses of saltwater are consumed.
+The same exercises as in the full Shankhaprakshalana are done after every second glass.

-The little intestinal cleansing is done in the morning on an empty stomach.
-In contrast to the full intestinal cleansing, which is normally done only once or twice a year, the small one can be done as often as necessary.
+The little intestinal cleanse is done in the morning on an empty stomach.
+In contrast to the full intestinal cleanse, which is normally done only once or twice a year, the small one can be done as often as necessary.

-Since the foundation of the Scandinavian Yoga and Meditation School in 1970 in Copenhagen, roughly 21.000 people have done Shankhaprakshalana with us — in our different city schools, in retreats we have held abroad, and at Haa International Retreat Center.
-Some people have done it more than once.
+Since the foundation of the Scandinavian Yoga and Meditation School in 1970, roughly 50.000 people have done Shankhaprakshalana with us — in our different city schools, and on our retreats Many people have done it more than once.

 The Yogic Treatment-cum-Research Center in Jaipur, Rajasthan in India was founded by Swami Anandananda, where he collaborated with a team of doctors.
 A group of yoga teachers from the Scandinavian Yoga and Meditation School visited Swami Anandananda in 1973.

-The treatment at the institution in Jaipur consisted of intestinal cleansing, followed up by various yoga programmes and supplemented with the small intestinal cleansing, which was done as often as necessary with regard to the patients needs.
+The treatment at the institution in Jaipur consisted of intestinal cleanse, followed up by various yoga programmes and supplemented with the small intestinal cleanse, which was done as often as necessary with regard to the patients needs.
 With these simple forms of treatment, diabetes (especially type II diabetes) and asthma patients experienced a noticeable improvement, if not full recovery.

 a personal experience of an effective method – by Laxmi

-When I had gallstone pains, I went to the hospital to confirm that it was gallstones.
-I got an appointment for ultra-sound scanning, and later I should arrange a date for an operation.
-I said that I would only be operated on if it was absolutely necessary, and that I would first try an old-fashioned oil therapy to get the stones out.
+When I experienced gallstone pain, I went to the hospital to confirm the diagnosis.
+They scheduled me for an ultrasound scan and advised me to arrange a date for surgery afterward.
+However, I told them I would only proceed with surgery if it was absolutely necessary.
+First, I wanted to try an old-fashioned oil therapy to attempt to pass the stones naturally.

 The next couple of hours I needed to rest again, so that the oil could work in peace.
 I lay on my right side and waited for the gallstones to come out.
 I went to the toilet a few times, but only oil and slime came out.
 At one point I gave up waiting, and ate the food and took it easy for the rest of the day.